 - a.
-Install IntelMPI.
-Once that is done, the following should be set in the user's environment: MSMPI BIN=C:\Program Files\Microsoft MPI\Bin\ - b.
-For multiple hosts the MSCRmtCmd service must be started on each host (see Installing/Running MSCRmtMgr). - c.
+For multiple hosts the MSCRmtCmd service must be started on each host (see Installing/Running MSCRmtMgr). - b.
 For multiple hosts the SMPD service must be started on each host.
 This service may be started several ways: - Individual users may issue: